-Female Members have direct access to preventive and well care services from a gynecologist within the Contractor's network without a referral from a primary care provider.
-Please contact Member Services for more information on Pap smears (a test for Cervical Cancer), mammograms (a test for Breast Cancer), and colonoscopies.
+Female members have direct access to preventive and well care services from a gynecologist within the Contractor's network without a referral from a primary care provider.
+Please contact Member Services at 1-888-788-4408 (TTY/TDY: 711) for more information on Pap smears (a test for Cervical Cancer), mammograms (a test for Breast Cancer), and colonoscopies.